Subaru-PFS/drp_doc/design/dataFlow.rst

 (usually with the ``--id key1=value1 key2=value2`` command-line argument [#]_,
 which allows for flexibility and avoids the need for the user to keep track of filenames.
 For example,
-a set of bias exposures from a particular date can be specified using the individual visit numbers, if known (``--id visit=123..132``), or by the type of exposure and the date
+a set of bias exposures from a particular date can be specified using the individual exposure numbers, if known (``--id exp=123..132``), or by the type of exposure and the date
 (``--id object=BIAS dateObs=2018-11-05``).